softlayer/softlayer-python/README.md

 * Guaranteeing fast load times
 * Automating repetitive tasks
-* Embedding responsiveness in its core without wrapping code around elements
+* Embedding responsiveness and accessibility in its core
 * Providing estimated reading time
-* Having indexes/table of contents built automatically
+* Having indexes/table of contents built on-the-fly
 * Deploying minified or unminified JS and CSS in production
-* Encoding URLs with the appropriate labels to help users filter or create issues accurately on GitHub
+* Encoding URLs with the appropriate labels to help filter and create issues accurately on GitHub
 * Supporting local instances on Windows 7/8 OSes

 <a href="#">back to top</a>